 Table 1: General model selection for models on pooled capture-recapture histories of the four focal blue tit populations, to test for the importance of age, sex, population (pop) and annual variation (year) on survival (φ) and recapture (P) probabilities.
-When a first order interaction between two variables is indicated, both non-interactive terms are present in the model even if not explicitly mentioned (e.g. Model 23: φ (pop.year) P (sex.pop) is equivalent to φ (pop + year + pop.year) P (sex + pop + sex.pop).
-Best model is Model 1 with AICc = 10421.3358.
+When a first order interaction between two variables is indicated, both non-interactive terms are present in the model even if not explicitly mentioned (e.g. Model 23: φ (pop.year) P (sex.pop) is equivalent to φ (pop + year + pop.year) P (sex + pop + sex.pop)).
+The best model is Model 1 with AICc = 10421.3358.

 References